 Gluten-containing foods

-When you have celiac disease, it is critical that you avoid eating processed foods.
+When you have celiac disease, you must avoid eating processed foods.
 Wheat flour is a popular component in a wide range of products, including some you would not anticipate.
-Check in detail what foods have gluten hidden.
+Check-in detail what foods have gluten hidden.

 Examples of gluten-containing foods include: